bgshacklett/www.digital-traffic.net/docs/blog/posts/swimctl-pool-automation.md

   initial prototyping to a fully productionalized solution, all while using the same platform.

-* Sequent Microsystems Relay Boards
+* Computer-Controlled Relays

-  Relays are at the heart of most of what the system does.
+  Relays are what tie the software to the real world.
 I looked around at many different solutions and eventually stumbled upon Sequent Microsystems' [Eight Relays 4A/120V 8-Layer Stackable HAT](https://sequentmicrosystems.com/products/8-relays-stackable-card-for-raspberry-pi).
   Up to eight of these can be stacked onto a single Pi, and using two of them gave me a total of 16 SPDT relays and a bonus RS-485/MODBUS port.
 They